phillipbarron/history-api/README.md

 # Proposal for History API

-These can form the mockm responses for dev testing - we would expect some variation however this is likely to be modest.
+These can form the mock responses for dev testing - we would expect some variation however this is likely to be modest.

 ### Event Structure